trn86/CCA175-Exam-Preparation/README.md

 9. Performing analytical function using Window functions like dense rank,rank,ntile,etc.
 10. Ability to perform operations using hive and spark or hdfs and spark,etc.
 11. Knowledge of coalesce
+12. You ability to write code with dataframes as well as spark sql.

 Exam Format